jhackshaw/tspvis/src/content/introduction.md

 ### This project

   - The goal of this site is to be an **educational** resource to help visualize, learn, and develop different algorithms for the traveling salesman problem in a way that's easily accessible
-  - As you apply different algorithms, the current best path is saved and used as input to whatever you run next. (e.g. shortest path first -> branch and bound)
+  - As you apply different algorithms, the current best path is saved and used as input to whatever you run next. (e.g. shortest path first -> branch and bound).
+The order in which you apply different algorithms to the problem is sometimes referred to the meta-heuristic strategy.

 ### Exhaustive algorithms